Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 ---------                     -------
   2362913                     18 files
 ```
-- you can view the document usiing some online .odt document viwer or use any document editor of you choice (Liber office)
+- You can view the document using an online .odt document viewer or use any document editor of your choice (like LibreOffice)
 ![screenshot](Data/Findcat6.png)
-- You can google translated the message.
+- I understand nothing, so I translated it.
 **GIVE ALSACE BACK ITS AUTONOMY - OR WE'LL KILL THE CAT!!!**
 - Oh!
-No! we have to save the cat .
+No!
+We have to save the cat.
 - unzip the .odt file
 ```
 sudo unzip revendications.odt